Classport: Designing Runtime Dependency Introspection for Java: Design of

 Within \tool, we create the custom \textit{embed} goal.
 We configure it to fulfill the following needs of the plugin: \begin{inparaenum} \item to have project's class files available locally.
 This is fundamental because they have to be embedded. \item To have dependencies' class files.
 Dependencies must be resolved to also have both direct and transitive ones. \end{inparaenum}

 The first point is achieved by compiling the target project before executing the plugin.
 It guarantees that the class files for the project are available for processing.
-The second point is fulfilled by ensuring that the resolution of dependencies happens before the embedding process\footnote{\url{https://maven.apache.org/plugin-tools/apidocs/org/apache/maven/plugins/annotations/ResolutionScope.html}}.
+The second point is fulfilled by ensuring that the resolution of dependencies happens before the embedding process~\cite{mavenResolutionScope}.
+The embedding and then packaging process happens during a single Maven \texttt{package} phase.